mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Even absent a legal mandate, changes in norms and the market -- due to increasing knowledge and distrust of centralized functions -- can create demand for such specifications and the corresponding implementations.

+## Build Well-Balanced Standards {#balance}

+Standards-defined functions should have an explicit goal of broad, diverse implementation and deployment, so that users are able to choose those which best meets their needs.
+Furthermore, the cost of switching to a different implementation or deployment should be as low as possible, to facilitate subsequent substitution.

+These goals are sometimes in tension.
+For example, if a standard defines a function in a way that is extremely complex, it may discourage diversity of implementation because the cost of a complete implementation is too high (consider: Web browsers).
+On the other hand, if the specification is too simple it may not offer enough functionality to be considered complete, and the resulting proprietary extensions may make switching difficult (see {{evolution}}).

+Furthermore, if a new protocol is perceived as completely commoditized (so that no implementation can differentiate itself, and there is no barrier to switching), it may have difficulty achieving broad implementation -- at least by commercial entities.

+Balancing these factors is difficult, but is often helped by community building and good design -- in particular, appropriate use of layering.

 ## Limit Intermediary Power {#intermediation}

 The introduction of an intermediary role -- i.e., one that performs a function but is not a first party to communication -- adds indirect and platform centralization risk to Internet protocols, because it brings opportunities for control and observation.
 At the same time, intermediation often adds significant value to a protocol, or enables what is considered a necessary function.